VVoiddd/shiny-dollop/README.md

 # KeyGen Application

-This KeyGen application, coded by Void, provides a simple interface to generate and manage keys with various durations.
-The frontend is built using Python's `tkinter` library with a dark theme.
+Developed by **Void**, this KeyGen application offers a user-friendly interface for generating and managing keys across various durations.
+It's constructed using Python's `tkinter` library, manifesting in a sleek dark theme.

 ## Features

-- Generate keys with custom lengths.
+- [x] Generate keys of custom lengths.
-- Set key durations including options for 1 day, 1 week, 2 weeks, 1 month, or infinite.
+- [x] Designate key durations: 1 day, 1 week, 2 weeks, 1 month, or infinite.
-- Extend the duration of an existing key.
+- [x] Extend the lifespan of an existing key.
-- Reduce the time of an existing key.
+- [x] Reduce time from an existing key.
-- Delete a key.
+- [x] Delete a key entirely.
-- Check the remaining time of a key.
+- [x] View the remaining time of a key.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before diving in, ensure you're equipped with:

-- Python (3.x recommended)
+- [x] Python (3.x recommended)
-- `ttkthemes` library
+- [x] `ttkthemes` library

 ## Installation

 1. Clone the repository or download the source code.
-2. Navigate to the directory.
+2. Navigate to the project directory.
-3. Install the required libraries:
+3. Install the required dependencies:

 ```
 pip install ttkthemes